ControlNet Tile: The Secret to Transforming Low-Quality Images into Masterpieces

 ControlNet Tile training

-The official code repository offers intriguing insights into the training and functionality of ControlNet models.
-ControlNet models undergo training independently of Stable Diffusion's weights (see training instructions here).
-This diverges from the typical fine-tuning approaches for Stable Diffusion models, as ControlNet does not alter the weights of Stable Diffusion.
-Instead, it trains an ancillary neural network that interfaces with Stable Diffusion.
-This network is honed on a novel dataset comprising pairs of images: each pair consists of an original image and its preprocessed version, or as ControlNet terminology puts it, an image processed by its 'annotator.'
-Typically, the annotator extracts lines or outlines from the image, enabling the trained ControlNet model to predict the detailed image from mere lines or outlines upon successful training.
+The official code repository offers insights into the training and functionality of ControlNet models.
+ControlNet models train independently of Stable Diffusion's weights (see training instructions here).
+This differs from typical fine-tuning approaches for Stable Diffusion models, as ControlNet doesn't alter Stable Diffusion's weights.
+Instead, it trains a separate neural network that works with Stable Diffusion.
+This network trains on a dataset of image pairs: each pair has an original image and its preprocessed version, or as ControlNet calls it, an image processed by its 'annotator.'
+Usually, the annotator extracts lines or outlines from the image, so the trained ControlNet model can predict the detailed image from just lines or outlines.

-While the training and inference code for ControlNet is openly shared, the datasets for various models are not publicly available.
-Nevertheless, the repository provides a sample dataset to help developers navigate the training process.
+While inference code for ControlNet is openly shared, the datasets and training code for various models are not publicly available.
+Nevertheless, the repository provides a sample dataset and training script to help developers navigate the training process.

 ControlNet Tile inference